ember-learn/guides-source/guides/release/using-typescript/getting-started.md

 - `.ember-cli` has `isTypeScriptProject` set to true, which will force the blueprint generators to generate TypeScript rather than JavaScript by default.
 - `.eslintrc.js` will be configured for TypeScript.
 - `lint:types` is added as a script to check types with the command line.

+## Convert an Existing App to TypeScript

+To convert an existing app to TypeScript, you'll need to make the changes described above manually (for now).
+To facilitate this, we've included a guide [here][converting].

+[converting]: ../application-development/converting-an-app/